seuros/rails_app_version/README.md

 # Rails AppVersion

-Rails AppVersion provides seamless version and environment management for your Rails applications.
+Rails AppVersion provides an opinionated version and environment management for your Rails applications.
 By exposing version and environment information throughout your application, it enables better error tracking, debugging, and deployment management.

 ## Why Use Rails AppVersion?

-Version and environment tracking are crucial for modern web applications, particularly when debugging issues in production.
+Version and environment tracking are important for modern web applications, particularly when debugging issues in production.
 Rails AppVersion helps you:

 - Track errors with version context in error reporting services
 - Identify which version of your application is running in each environment
 - Cache bust assets between versions
 - Verify deployment success across environments
+- Avoid homegrown version management solutions

 ### Error Reporting Integration Example